cecinuga/tiny-torch/examples/linear_regression/linear-ill-cond/README.md

 trustworthy — flipping sign, exploding in magnitude, or changing drastically with small perturbations to the data — which matters whenever the *coefficients themselves* (not just the predictions) are meant to be interpreted.

+In production, that collinearity can break for any reason — a sensor outage, or simply a shift in operating conditions.
+A model that seemed to rely on stable, interpretable coefficients can see those coefficients swing wildly once the correlation between features that held during training no longer holds at inference time.
+Whenever the learned coefficients themselves need to be interpreted, not just used for prediction, it's worth checking the conditioning of your input features before trusting what a model has "learned" about them.

 ---